-The Association of Independent Schools of South Australia Financial Report for the year ended 31 December 2023 - (FR2023/267)
+The Association of Independent Schools of South Australia Financial Report for the year ended 31 December 2024 - FR2024/256

-I acknowledge receipt of the financial report for the year ended 31 December 2023 for The Association of Independent Schools of South Australia.
-The documents were lodged with the Fair Work Commission (the Commission) on 14 June 2024.
-I also acknowledge the receipt of amended financial report on 29 July 2024.
+I acknowledge receipt of the financial report for the year ended 31 December 2024 for the Association of Independent Schools of South Australia (the reporting unit).
+The documents were lodged with the Fair Work Commission (the Commission) on 23 June 2025.